Brightspark at 18: Reflection by Mark Skapinker

 I’ve also been lucky to see Brightspark experience every stage of the tech industry through the years: the dotcom-era frenzy and crash, the incubators, the mobile revolution, big data, AI... and the huge growth of the Canadian tech industry.
 It’s been incredibly rewarding to see many of “the Brightspark alumni” step up to grow the industry:Tony Davis, Allen and Eva Lau, Matt Golden, Duncan Hill, Salim Teja, Howard Lis, Marcel LeBrun, and Jodi Echakowitz to name a few!

 We’ve been through all the ups and downs and we’ve learned a lot along the way.
 We’ve learned about what works and what doesn’t, and about what makes a great Venture Capital investment.
 Curious by nature, we constantly experimented, taking on many forms over the years.
 We tested out a couple of things, such as: starting our own companies, providing massive amounts of infrastructure and help, seed investments, corporate investors, and Canadian government financing.
 The result of these experiments was a focus, and a set of investment criteria that have become core to our business.
-It seems to be working: we have an IRR of over 65%, which we believe is the highest return of any of the tech VC funds in Canada, and is in the worldwide top quartile.

 In this time, we’ve also learned about our investors.
 We’ve learned that we like to work with investors who are completely aligned with our goals and our values: funding the best companies in Canada and focusing on realizing huge returns for all investors, all while treating our investors, employees, and portfolio companies with respect (and having fun in the process).
 The best investors for us are individual Canadian accredited investors, family offices and select institutional investors.
 We really want to help create an ongoing healthy funding infrastructure in Canada, which we’ve learned means not relying on capricious government funding.